UWE Bristol Volunteering Schools Programme

 - UWE Bristol Volunteering will reimburse reasonable travel expenses (if you keep your tickets!).

-Find out about other opportunities to volunteer in schools in the local area, in addition to the UWE Bristol Volunteering Schools Programme.
+There are other opportunities to volunteer in schools in the local area, in addition to the UWE Bristol Volunteering Schools Programme.

 Contact us if you have any questions or would like to talk to someone about volunteering in schools before applying.